View other related sections in the catalog:

 3.1 Academic Sanctions

 Faculty members are responsible for determining the type of academic sanction to be applied to students involved in incidents of cheating or plagiarism.
-Faculty may find it helpful to consult with their department chair, senior faculty, and/or the Conduct Officer in consideration of appropriate academic sanctions.
+Faculty may find it helpful to consult with their department chair, senior faculty, and/or the director of SCED r in consideration of appropriate academic sanctions.
 Such sanctions shall be proportional to the offense against the Academic Integrity Policy that has occurred.
 Usually a form of “grade modification” will be employed.
 Before sanctions can be employed, the faculty member must have verified the instances of academic dishonesty by personal observation and/or documentation.
-In all cases, the violation must be reported to the Office of Student Conduct & Ethical Development on the reporting form for violations to the Academic Integrity Policy:
+In all cases, the violation must be reported to the Office of Student Conduct & Ethical Development on the reporting form for violations to the Academic Integrity Policy.
+The faculty member is expected to maintain in confidence notes and communications between the student and the faculty member as they may be relevant in subsequent disciplinary proceedings or any subsequent legal actions:

 Recommended academic sanctions include: